zalando/postgres-operator/docs/reference/command_line_and_environment.md

   operator itself.

 * **WATCHED_NAMESPACE**
   the name of the namespace the operator watches.
-Special '*' character denotes all namespaces.
+Special **'*'** character denotes all namespaces.
 Empty value defaults to the operator namespace.
   Overrides the `watched_namespace` operator parameter.

-* **SCALYR_API_KEY**
-  the value of the Scalyr API key to supply to the pods.
-Overrides the `scalyr_api_key` operator parameter.

 * **CRD_READY_WAIT_TIMEOUT**
   defines the timeout for the complete `postgresql` CRD creation.
 When not set